 Method:

-- Take a deep non-stick pan and cook the sugar in 1½ cups water, till the sugar gets dissolved.
+- Take a deep non-stick pan and cook the sugar in 1½ cups of water, till the sugar dissolves.

-- Add milk and cook on a medium heat for 12minutes or till multi-string consistency of syrup reaches.
+- Add milk and cook on medium heat for 12 minutes or till the multi-string consistency of syrup is reached.

-- Add almond powder and cashew nut powder, after taking the mixture from heat and mix well.
+- Add almond powder and cashew nut powder after taking the mixture off the heat and mixing well.
 Knead to make a soft dough.

-- Now spread the dough on a greased aluminum tray.
-Smoothen the surface of the mixture with a spatula and set aside for 1-2 hours.
+- Spread the dough evenly on a greased aluminum tray and smooth the surface with a spatula.
+Set aside for 1 to 2 hours.

 - Cut the barfi into rocket shapes and insert sticks through them.